 Texas law provides for various categories of personal injury damages that one can recover.
 However, every case is determined on its own merits.
 No one case is the same as the other.
 While one jury in the Dallas or Fort Worth area might value a personal injury case one way, a jury in other parts of Texas may value a similar case totally different.

 However, medical expenses are limited to the amounts that were actually paid or incurred by the injured party or their health insurance company.
+This means only the amounts that have been paid by the client, on the client’s behalf, or that are still owed.
 Recovery is not allowed for any amounts that have been written off or discounted by the health insurance company.

-The jury (or judge in a bench trial) puts a dollar amount on the plaintiff’s pain and suffering based upon the evidence on the injury.
-Some factors that may influence the amount awarded include the seriousness of the injury, the duration of the injury, the effect the injury had on the daily routine of the injured person, and the level of depression and embarrassment endured.
+The jury (or judge in a bench trial) puts a dollar amount on the plaintiff’s pain and suffering based upon the evidence of the injury.
+Some factors that may influence the amount awarded include the seriousness of the injury, the duration of the injury, as well as the jury’s perception of the pain.
+The effect the injury had on the daily routine of the injured person, and the level of depression and embarrassment endured are also relevant factors.

 Some injuries can have long lasting and even permanent limitations.
 Examples include scarring, burns, amputations, brain injuries, and paralysis.
 These types of injuries tend to make for much higher awards since they involve more serious injuries and because the injured party has probably experience a life-altering event.
 Likewise, the injured party would have to plan for future life-care such as in-home nursing, maid services, transportation, etc.

 Unless the parties are able to settle their dispute without the need for a trial, then a jury (or judge in a bench trial) would ultimately decide what amount of damages an injured person is entitled to recover.
 Although most cases are settled without going to trial, settlement are generally reached between the client and the insurance company based upon historical understandings of the tendencies of jury awards in similar circumstances.That is why it is very important to retain an experienced personal injury trial lawyer who can structure your case in the best possible way to optimize your recovery.